MlulekiC/Weather-App/README.md

 # Weather-App
-This is a user-friendly PC application, which provides the user with the latest weather updates
+This is a user-friendly PC application, which provides the user with the real time weather updates using OpenWeather API.